Cytokines for Treatment of Acute Exposure to

 - There is no information regarding the presence of Leukine in human milk, the effects on the breastfed child, or the effects on milk production.
 Administration of Leukine to rabbits during lactation resulted in reduction in postnatal offspring survival.
 Because of the potential for serious adverse reactions advise a lactating patient not to breastfeed during treatment and for at least 2 weeks after the last dose.

-- Risk Summary for Neupogen
+- Risk Summary for Neupogen and Nypozi

 - Patients with Sickle cell disorders: